YoshiHK/Rhythm-Game-Assistant/ci/README.md

 > CI protects **contracts**, not behavior.

-If a change breaks CI here, it means:
+If CI fails here, it means:
-- A completed phase invariant was violated, **or**
+- A completed‑phase invariant was violated, **or**
 - A downstream consumer would break silently

 Both are treated as failures by design.